 - Do I have a quality or skill that your department or the company could not do without?

 - Is there a skill I could learn that would directly and immediately benefit your department?

 - Are there any potential opportunities I’m missing that my skills would directly benefit?

 - Do you see any barriers preventing me from achieving success?

 - Am I organized and managing my time well?

 - Is my communication effective and transparent within each department?

-These questions create a transparent, open dialogue that not only focuses on your strengths, but also identifies areas of growth in a non-intrusive, helpful way.
-By gaining perspective and insight from others, you will hopefully garner a level of confidence which can, in turn, help improve your overall performance and generate success.
+These questions create a transparent, open dialogue that not only focuses on your strengths but also identifies areas of growth in a non-intrusive, helpful way.
+By gaining perspective and insight from others, you will hopefully garner a level of confidence that can, in turn, help improve your overall performance and generate success.